larsks/blog.oddbit.com-posts/2013-07-22-generating-a-membero.md

+---
+layout: post
-Title: Generating a memberOf attribute for posixGroups
+title: Generating a memberOf attribute for posixGroups
-Date: 2013-07-22
+date: 2013-07-22
-Tags: ldap
+tags: ldap
+---

 This showed up on [#openstack][] earlier today: